bkuhn/talks/PyCon-USA-2012/nonprofit.markdown

-% Non-Profit Infrastructure for Free Software
+% Non-Profit Centers of FLOSS Development
 % Bradley M. Kuhn
 % Saturday 19 March 2011

-# My Two Roles
+# Who Am I?

 + President and Executive Director of Software Freedom Conservancy.

-+ On Board of Directors of the FSF.

-+ This talk's about an important thing the two orgs have in common.
++ An 501(c)(3) not-for-profit charity dedicated to promoting, advancing, defending, and developing Free, Libre and Open Source Software.

++ And, yes, I used to work for the FSF &hellip;
+     + &hellip; and I'm still friends with RMS and on FSF's Board.

-# Some GNU History
+# A Brief Non-Profit Free Software History

 <img src="rms-80s-scaled.png" align="right" />

-+ GNU Manifesto, 1984.
++ 1984: GNU Manifesto.

 + RMS wrote in that *GNU Manifesto*:
       - *"All sorts of development can be funded with a Software Tax"*